-- How seasonal is the work in the finance organization?
+- How seasonal is the work in the finance organisation?
 Are there peaks and valleys in the workload that we should manage against?
 Do we tend to hire and pay at peak levels versus the average?

 - How effectively does our managed services provider oversee activities remotely while ensuring the productivity and quality of their teams?

 While the flexible labor model took its time leaping from an academic concept to real-world use inside finance functions, the efficacy of this approach under the arduous conditions imposed by COVID-19 all but guarantees that its adoption will accelerate in the coming years.
-We expect more and more organizations to deploy this model to achieve skills and scale, at speed.
+We expect more and more organisations to deploy this model to achieve skills and scale, at speed.

-Many finance organizations are developing the talent and resourcing model needed to “skill and scale” at speed to address demands beyond their lean teams.
-That’s important because remote working is likely to remain in place, certainly in the near term, and is becoming permanent policy in many organizations.
+Many finance organisations are developing the talent and resourcing model needed to “skill and scale” at speed to address demands beyond their lean teams.
+That’s important because remote working is likely to remain in place, certainly in the near term, and is becoming permanent policy in many organisations.
 There is a very real possibility of future work disruptions that could bring about shelter-in-place orders, either through additional COVID-19 surges, new viruses or other events, further increasing the need for a highly flexible talent and sourcing strategy to augment these lean accounting teams.

 – Jay Thompson, Managing Director, Global Managed Business Solutions Leader, Protiviti